 - contracts - a business should never sign up to a reviews solution that ties them in to any contract period, for whatever reason

 And the final clincher?
-Reviews sites have sales forces and Google doesn't!
+Reviews sites have sales forces and Google doesn't (not for reviews anyway)!